 The plant operated by reducing iron oxide to elemental iron in furnaces with a hydrogen atmosphere and fired by natural gas.
 The iron is then milled to a fine powder.

 The first incident occurred when maintenance personnel were adjusting a bucket elevator at the end of one of the furnaces.
-As part of the adjustment, they requested the line operator jog the elevator.
+As part of the adjustment, they requested that the line operator jog the elevator.
 When this occurred, iron powder was suspended in the air and ignited.
 Both operators were severely burned and subsequently died from their injuries.

 ESi was retained to investigate the origin and cause of each incident.

-A plant that produced iron powder for use in manufacturing metal parts had a series of three flash fires and deflagrations within a 6-month period, resulting in a total of five fatalities.
+A plant that produced iron powder for use in manufacturing metal parts had a series of three flash fires and deflagrations within a 6-month period, resulting in five fatalities.
 ESi was retained by the company to investigate each incident.
-In each case, ESi was able to identify the fuel for the flash fires (fugitive iron dust and leaking hydrogen ), the likely ignition source, and the scenario that resulted in the flash fire or deflagration.
+In each case, ESi was able to identify the fuel for the flash fires (fugitive iron dust and leaking hydrogen), the likely ignition source, and the scenario that resulted in the flash fire or deflagration.
 As a result of ESi’s investigation, the company asked ESi to perform an audit of their remaining plants to identify unsafe conditions and recommend corrections or repairs to eliminate or control hazardous conditions found.